-It is well-known that not all chain of torsion classes are induced by a stability condition.
-Now, if $\eta_\phi$ is the chain of torsion classes associated to a stability condition $\phi$ we show that the Harder-Narasimhan filtrations induced by $\phi$ and $\eta_\phi$ are the same.
+A well-known property of stability conditions is that every stability condition $\phi$ defined over $\A$ induces two chains of torsion classes $\eta_\phi$ and $\overline{\eta}_\phi$ in $\A$, see Lemma~\ref{lem:stab-chain}.
+However not every chain of torsion classes in $\A$ is induced by a stability condition, see Remark~\ref{rmk:notallchains}.
+If $\eta_\phi$ is the chain of torsion classes associated to a stability condition $\phi$ we show that the Harder-Narasimhan filtrations induced by $\phi$, $\eta_\phi$ and $\overline{\eta}_\phi$ coincide.